Jorge Campos (Paraguayan footballer)

 Jorge Luis Campos Velázquez ([ˈxoɾxe ˈlwis ˈkampos]; born 11 August 1970) is a Paraguayan former professional footballer who played as an attacking midfielder.

+Club career

+Besides Paraguay, Campos played for Beijing Guo'an in China, Cruz Azul in Mexico, Universidad Católica in Chile and Quilmes in Argentina.

 International career

 Campos made his international debut for the Paraguay national football team on 14 May 1995 in a Copa Paz de Chico match against Bolivia (1–1).
 He obtained a total number of 46 international caps, scoring six goals for the national side.
 He represented Paraguay at the World Cups in 1998 and 2002.